nopslip/ethereum-signed-message-service/README.md

 ## Ethereum Signed Message Service

-ESMS is a flask based HTTPS micro service that accepts metadata and returns a signed message.
+ESMS is a flask based HTTPS micro service that accepts metadata and returns an Ethereum signed message.
 Provided the conditions are met, ESMS will return a valid EIP712 signed message signature and hash with the original metadata.

 HMAC authentication is used to verify the integrity of sender by requiring a valid HMAC signature in the HTTP headers of the request.